swiftlang/swift-evolution/proposals/NNNN-swiftpm-additional-plugin-apis.md

 /// Represents a target describing a system library that is expected to be
 /// present on the host system. public struct SystemLibraryTarget: Target {
-    /// The directory containing public C headers, if applicable. public let publicHeadersDirectory: Path?
+    /// The name of the `pkg-config` file, if any, describing the library. public let pkgConfig: String?

+    /// Flags from `pkg-config` to pass to Clang (and to SwiftC via `-Xcc`). public let compilerFlags: [String]

-    /// The library in the local file system. public let libraryPath: Path
+    /// Flags from `pkg-config` to pass to the platform linker. public let linkerFlags: [String]
 }

 /// Provides information about a list of files.
 The order is not defined